dgstack/dgstack.github.io/_posts/blog/Java/2016-12-02-Spring-Security-Boot-With-Strompath.md

 ```

 ### RestSecurityWebAppConfig.java
-This Adapter class main class where we are going to configure our secure route or URI.
-In below code, we configuring that all URL except `/` root has to go through the security check by stormpath.
+This Adapter class is main class where we are going to configure our secure route or URI.
+In below code, we are configuring all URL except `/` root which hae to go through the security check by stormpath.

 ```java
 @Configuration